 Press Center

-Athena Project empowers women** through the arts by providing women artists with paid work opportunities while also ensuring audiences get to see and hear them.
-We change the world, one paid woman artist at a time.
-Our programs evolve as the political & social landscape changes.
+About Athena Project: Athena Project amplifies the voices of all women* and underrepresented genders through the arts by providing them with paid work opportunities while also ensuring audiences get to see and hear their artistic works.
+We change the world, one paid underrepresented artist at a time.
+Our programs evolve as the political and social landscape changes.

 At present, they include: Read & Rant: A Plays in Progress Series, a book club that serves the needs of new playwrights, providing them with readers and dramaturgical support while providing community members with opportunities to support new work.
 Curating Art for Impact, a collaboration with or on behalf of community partners, providing unique experiential art such as pop-up performances which elevates and amplifies their missions.
-Artful Reflections, a forum which connects artists with their audiences and fellow artists with a facilitated discussion about the emotional impact of the art through the lens of the attendants’ world views and identities.
-Girls Create summer intensive week-long camps exploring various art forms, and monthly Artfully Minded- open mic nights and workshops , empowering girls to lead and effect change in themselves and others through creative learning.
+Creative Arts Workshops, dynamic sessions in a variety of artistic disciplines to encourage girls and nonbinary youth as well as women 55+ to tap into their creativity, gain confidence and find their artistic voice.
+Offerings include Rebel Arts, GRRLs Create,, and monthly Artfully Minded workshops, unleashing creativity for 6th – 10th grade girls and nonbinary youth to lead and effect change in themselves and others through creative learning.

 Athena Project is a not-for-profit organization with a 501 (c)(3) status with the Internal Revenue Code.
 The tax-exempt identification number, as registered with the U.S. Department of Treasury, is 47-4154570.